Product Management Lab at a glance

 Details

 PM-Lab is partnered with the Product Management Club, one of the largest clubs at MIT Sloan.
 The lab portion of the course starts in January during IAP, and is 6 credits.
 Students are expected to have 120 hours of project work with their host company.
 This can be remote, hybrid or on-site, depending on the host company and project.
 Students are not expected to be on campus during PM-Lab.
-Students apply to a project by ranking their top 8 projects using the application link below.
+Students apply to a project and are accepted by permission of instructor.
+It is recommended to take 15.785 prior to 15.786 or to have some previosu PM experience.
+Accepted students will rank their top 8 projects in canvas and will be matched by the teaching team.

 Follow this link for the recording of PM-Lab Networking Night 2024